-Ruvimbo (she/her) is an advocate, a lifelong learner and a lover of the Arts with the world as her canvas.
+Ruvimbo is an advocate, a lifelong learner, and a lover of the Arts with the world as her canvas.
 She has a passion for mental health and enjoys discovering new ways to better express thoughts and feelings through traditional and non-traditional art forms.

 Ruvimbo has also worked with the Education Development Centre (EDC) and Centre for Disease and Control (CDC) in Botswana, facilitating workshops that focused on life skills development and HIV prevention.

-At Art With Impact, Ruvimbo’s role is to connect and collaborate with college and university leaders across Canada that want to reduce both internalized and cultural stigma around mental illness through art, empowering youth with tools on how to care and maintain their mental wellbeing.Back to Our People
+At Art With Impact, Ruvimbo’s role is to connect and collaborate with college and university leaders across Canada that want to reduce both internalized and cultural stigma around mental illness through art, empowering youth with tools on how to care for and maintain their mental well-being.Back to Our People